spsforks/google-sanitizers-wiki/AddressSanitizerOnAndroid.md

 NOTE: _this document is about running Android applications built with the NDK under [AddressSanitizer](AddressSanitizer).
 For information about using [AddressSanitizer](AddressSanitizer) on Android platform components, see the [android documentation](http://source.android.com/devices/tech/debug/asan.html)._

-NOTE: _ASan is broken in the initial release of Android L. It works in L MR1, or any K`*` build._
+NOTE: _ASan is supported in all versions of Android starting with KitKat, with the exception of the initial release of Lollipop (Lollipop MR1 update is fine)._

 NOTE: _[AddressSanitizer](AddressSanitizer) on Android requires a rooted device (either -eng or -userdebug build, or any other setup that allows editing the contents of the /system partition)._